Soak Up The Last Rays Of Summer With Photos From Splash House 2021

 This year, Splash House attendees were treated to non-stop partying soundtracked by DJs like Gorgon City, Camel Phat, San Holo, and Cassian across three separate pool-equipped resort venues.
 Festival-goers decorated their balconies and danced through an atmosphere of waves and bubbles in their best Y2K-inspired beachwear, landing on a fashion aesthetic that looked as relaxed as it did futuristic.

 The fun wasn’t limited to the outdoors.
-Those looking to catch a more relaxed vibe had access to the Green Dragon consumption lounge, which featured interactive kiosks, branded merchandise, a private DJ, and high-end farm-t0-table weed.
+Those looking to catch a more relaxed vibe had access to the Green Dragon consumption lounge, which featured interactive kiosks, branded merchandise, a private DJ, and high-end weed.
 We have a handful of photos from the last two weekends so that you can soak up the end-of-summer vibes and catch some fashion inspiration for your next poolside party.
 Let’s dive in.